signalpoint/DrupalGap/docs/13_Forms/Altering_Forms.md

 ## Alter a Form Element

-For example the code below will modify an input label and the submit button's theme on the user login form:
+For example the code below will modify an input label and add a class to the submit button on the user login form:

 ```
 /**